AnisBak/CS590-Software-Architecture/README.md

 # CS590-Software-Architecture

-Develop a webstore application using microservices with the following functionality.
-Design and develop a webstore application using microservices with the following functionality:
+Designed and developed a webstore application using microservices with the following functionality:
 1. The customer service contains functionality to maintain customers (add, remove, update, view).
 A customer has the following attributes: firstName, lastName, Addresss(street, city, zip), phone, email.